Industrial RFID Systems for

 Likewise, Manufacturing operations relying on closed- or open-loop inventory systems use Industrial RFID to track complex workflows and lifecycles.

 Inventories operate in complex environments:

-Integration with complex systems and software
+Interoperability - Complex integration with systems and software

-Constant flow of data required to deliver traceability and real-time visibility
+Data - Constant flow of data required to deliver traceability and real-time visibility

-Ability for warehouses to process large volumes at high speed
+Capacity - Ability for warehouses to process large volumes at high speed

 USING THE RIGHT RFID SYSTEM